 If you have fallen victim to a puppy scam, you can contact Puppy Scam Awareness Australia at https://www.puppyscamawarenessaustralia.com.au/

 If you think your Facebook account may have been hacked, please also visit our Hacked Wizard page.

-IDCARE.org provides a community support service when responding to scams, identity theft and cybercrimes.
+IDCARE.org provides a community support service when responding to scams, identity theft, and cybercrimes.
 IDCARE specialist services address device and personal information risks to build and promote confidence and resilience online.

-Puppy Scams Awareness Australia (PSAA) is a dedicated organisation that brings awareness to the thousands of pet scamming syndicates who prey on pet shoppers.
+Puppy Scams Awareness Australia (PSAA) is a dedicated organisation that brings awareness to the thousands of pet scamming syndicates that prey on pet shoppers.
 PSAA aims to help puppy shoppers spot a scammer and we help scammed victims through community support.